This post is brought to you by Jovial Foods. All opinions are 100% my own.

 The dedicated on-site facility doesn’t sound like a big deal, but it’s actually pretty important.
 It means that not only is the olive oil the freshest it could possibly be, but it’s not contaminated by the major allergens (tree nuts, peanuts, soy, eggs, dairy, wheat, fish, shellfish and corn).

-Jovial Foods is offering Crumbs readers 10% off their orders with coupon code DWCRUMBS and free shipping on orders over $25.
-The best deal is the three pack of extra virgin olive oil, which allows you to save 23% over the cost of buying the individual bottles.
-Not only does buying in bulk means saving money now, and having plenty of olive oil on hand in the months to come!
+Jovial Foods is offering Crumbs readers a discount.
+You can save 10% off all items in the store with exclusions on special promotional items such as cookbooks and new harvest oil when you use coupon code DWCRUMBS.
+Also, there’s free shipping over $99.
+The best deal is the three-pack of extra virgin olive oil, which allows you to save 23% over the cost of buying individual bottles.
+Not only does buying in bulk mean saving money now, and having plenty of olive oil on hand in the months to come!

 PS – The coupon code works on the other products too, like gluten-free pasta and cookies, Einkorn flour and cookies and pasta, and their Italian tomatoes.